mpvqc/mpvQC/README.md

 - Download [master](https://github.com/Frechdachs/mpvQC/archive/master.zip)
 - If you want to use _mpv_ instead of _libmpv_ open `mpvQC.py` and change the global variable `mpvslave` from `False` to `True` (It's located right below the imports)
 - You can now start _mpvQC_ by executing `mpvQC.py`

-> **Note:** Unfortunately mpv/libmpv still catches mouse events even when embedded in another window on Linux.
-Because of that some things won't work: Double clicking to go fullscreen and right mouse click to open the context menu.
-You have to use the keyboard to go to fullscreen (f) and to open the context menu (e).
-If pressing a key doesn't work, then the mainwindow currently is not active, meaning you have to click on something inside the application that is not the video.
-(Clicking on the video again after that fortunately won't deactivate the application window again.)
-This will be fixed as soon (or if) the following feature request gets addressed: [#2750](https://github.com/mpv-player/mpv/issues/2750).

 ### OS X